Happyculture/kumquat_kickstarter/README.md

     1. Each bundle you want to create must have an entry in the `Bundles` worksheet
     1. Each bundle for which you want fields must have its own woksheet named `Field: [BUNDLE LABEL]` based on the `Fields: Actualités` worksheet
 1. Export it as XLSX format, name it `site_builder.xlsx` and place it in your `../config/` directory
-1. Migrate the bundles: `drush migrate:import --group kumquat_kickstarter_entity_bundles`
+1. Migrate the bundles: `drush migrate:import --tag kumquat_kickstarter_entity_bundles`
-1. Migrate the fields: `drush migrate:import --group kumquat_kickstarter_fields`
+1. Migrate the fields: `drush migrate:import --tag kumquat_kickstarter_fields`
-1. Migrate the default form modes: `drush migrate:import --group kumquat_kickstarter_default_form_mode`
+1. Migrate the default form modes: `drush migrate:import --tag kumquat_kickstarter_default_form_mode`
 1. Export the created configuration

 ## <a name="advanced"></a>Advanced usage